Vueling

 03Highest-Disruption Routes

-Routes where Vueling passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where Vueling passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

 |---|---|